Akshi4162/webapi/README.md

 // TRYING TO UNLOCK SKILLS
 console.log("\nUnlocking Various Skills:");
 console.log(gameModule.unlockSkill(0));
-console.log(gameModule.unlockSkill(0)); // If player tries to unlock the same skill again, a error message would show. console.log(gameModule.unlockSkill(1));
+console.log(gameModule.unlockSkill(0)); // If player tries to unlock a skill that doesn't exist or the same skill again, a error message would show. console.log(gameModule.unlockSkill(1));

 console.log(gameModule.getUnlockedSkills());//Shows all available skills unlocked by the player